HashNuke/riak_pool/README.md

 ## Usage

-This library provides 4 functions
+The library provides the following functions.

+#### Testing Riak connection

+    RiakPool.ping

+Used to test if connection to your database is fine.
+Should return `:pong`.

+    iex(1)> RiakPool.ping
+    :pong

-#### RiakPool.put(object)
+#### Put objects

+    RiakPool.put(riakc_obj)

-This function accepts a riak object, created with the `:riakc_obj` module as the argument.
-This function is what is used to create or update values in the database.
+Used to create or update values in the database.
+Accepts a riak object, created with the `:riakc_obj` module as the argument.
 Refer to this [blog post](http://akash.im/2013/09/30/using-riak-with-elixir.html) on how to use the `:riakc_obj` module to encapsulate your data.

+#### Get objects

-#### RiakPool.get(bucket, key)
+    RiakPool.get(bucket, key)

 Used to get the value stored for a key from in a bucket.
 It accepts a bucket name and the key.

+#### Delete

-#### RiakPool.delete(bucket, key)
+    RiakPool.delete(bucket, key)

-Used to delete a key/value from a bucket.
+Used to delete a key/value from a bucket in the database.
 It accepts a bucket name and the key to delete.

-#### RiakPool.ping

-This is a utility function.
-The connection to your database is fine if it returns `:pong`.

-    iex(1)> RiakPool.ping
-    :pong

-#### RiakPool.run(fn(worker))
+#### Running your own stuff

+    RiakPool.run(fun)

 Pass a function that accepts a worker pid as the argument.
 It'll run the function for you.